They Can Open the Doorway to New Knowledge

 - Finding and Qualifying Intuitives

-The central core of CAI’s several programs in applied intuition lay in its staff of expert intuitives.
-Let’s now become better acquainted with them: what kind of persons they are, how they learned how to do this kind of work, what are their modes of working what services they are able to offer—and how they feel about doing it.
+The main strength of CAI’s several programs in applied intuition lay in its staff of expert intuitives.
+Let us now become better acquainted with them: what kind of persons they were, how they learned to do this kind of work, what are their modes of working, what services they were able to offer and how they felt about doing so.